Strilanc/Strilanc.github.io/_posts/2017-06-18-quirk-copyright.md

 After I joined the quantum computing team, that separation wasn't so obvious.
 So I decided it was worth going through the internal process to get Quirk declared as an independent hoppy project.

 ...
-What I'm trying to say is that Google now owns Quirk.
+What I'm trying to say is that Google now owns Quirk. [insert vaguely annoyed face here]

 Pragmatically speaking, this doesn't really change anything.
 I added a CONTRIBUTING file, I added license headers to every source file, and that's about it.